Alert Source Discuss

 • Inefficiency: Synthesizing calls and returns with jumps wastes bytecode space and gas.

-For detailed historical context, technical foundations of static control flow, and their impact on Ethereum’s scaling roadmap, see proposal 8173: “Static Control Flow for the EVM.”
+For detailed historical context, technical foundations of static control flow, and their impact on Ethereum’s scaling roadmap, see EIP-8173: “Foundations of EVM Control Flow.”

 Specification